 Plant-based diets are associated with fewer hot flashes.
 Bonus!

 Plus, my recipe below is your “no excuse” solution to getting more veggies wherever you go.

 Third – Remember high-quality protein:

-While you’re eating all of the wonderful plant foods remember to include some good quality protein (and healthy fats) from eggs, fish, meat, nuts and seeds (and their butters).
+While you’re eating all of the wonderful plant foods remember to include some good quality protein (and healthy fats) from eggs, fish, meat, nuts and seeds (and their kinds of butter).

 With animal foods we’re aiming for quality so try to get organic, wild, and/or pasture-raised if you can.

 Fourth – Some things you want to cut back on: